camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/microsoft-o365-mail.md

 ### Bearer token authentication

 If you own a bearer token, in the **Authentication** section select a **Bearer token** in the **Type** field.
 Enter a bearer token in the field **Bearer token**.
-Use Camunda secrets.
+Use [Camunda secrets](/components/console/manage-clusters/manage-secrets.md) to avoid exposing sensitive credentials.

 :::note
 Default TTL for bearer tokens is 3600 seconds.
 Therefore, this approach might not work for long-living and/or repetitive processes.